Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Summary of results

 \subsection{Comparison with the SMC$^2$ method}

-The natural benchmark for the algorithm introduced in this paper is the SMC$^2$ method of \cite{Chopin12}.
+The natural benchmark for the algorithm introduced in this paper is the SMC$^2$ method of \citep{Chopin12}.
 This technique is similar in structure to Algorithm \ref{alRA} and, in particular, it generates and maintains over time $N$ particles in the parameter space and, for each one of them, $M$ particles in the state space.
 However, it displays two key differences w.r.t.
 Algorithm \ref{alRA}: \begin{itemize} \item The particles in the parameter space are jittered using a particle MCMC kernel, with the aim of leaving the approximate posterior distribution of the parameters invariant. \item The weights for the particles in the parameter space at time $t$ are computed using the complete sequence of observations $y_{1:t}$. \end{itemize} The SMC$^2$ algorithm is consistent \cite[Proposition 1]{Chopin12}, as it targets a sequence of probability measures (of increasing dimension) that have the parameter posterior measures, $\{ \mu_t \}_{t\ge 0}$, as marginals.
-Although this is not expicitly proved in \cite{Chopin12}, under adequate assumptions it can be shown that the SMC$^2$ method produces approximate measures $\mu_{t,SMC}^{N,M}$ such that the $L_p$ norms of the approximation errors can be bounded as $\| (h,\mu_{t,SMC}^{N,M} - (h,\mu_t)\|_p \le \frac{C_t}{\sqrt{N}}$ for some constant $C_t$, independent of $N$ and $M$.
+Although this is not expicitly proved in \citep{Chopin12}, under adequate assumptions it can be shown that the SMC$^2$ method produces approximate measures $\mu_{t,SMC}^{N,M}$ such that the $L_p$ norms of the approximation errors can be bounded as

+for some constant $C_t$, independent of $N$ and $M$.
 This implies that the approximation errors vanish asymptotically as $N\rw\infty$, even if $M<\infty$ is kept fixed.
+Also, if $K=NM$ is the total number of particles in the state space generated by the SMC$^2$ algorithm, and $M$ is assumed to be constant, the the inequality \eqref{eqSF10} implies that the approximation errors converge as $K^{-\frac{1}{2}}$.

 The obvious drawback of the SMC$^2$ method is that it is not recursive: {\em both} the use of a particle MCMC kernel\footnote{Particularly note that if we replace the jittering kernel in the proposed Algorithm \ref{alRA} by a particle MCMC kernel, the resulting procedure is not recursive anymore.} {\em and} the computation of the particle weights at time $t$ involve the processing of the whole sequence of observations $y_{1:t}$.
 In particular, a straightforward implementation of the SMC$^2$ algorithm with periodic resampling steps and a sequence of $T$ observations, $y_{1:T}$, yields complexity $O(NMT^2)$.
 In comparison, Algorithm \ref{alRA} is purely recursive, hence for a sequence of observations $y_{1:T}$ the computational cost is $O(NMT)$, i.e., linear in $T$ versus the quadratic complexity of the original SMC$^2$ approach.